dev-xo/barebones-stack/README.md

 A simple Remix Stack that follows community guidelines and applies best practices into a clean, batteries included template.

+Authentication less, fancy stuff less.
+You build from here, I've just included the batteries!.
+Inspired in Blues Stacks, other cool stacks.

 ```
 npx create-remix --template dev-xo/barebones-stack
 ```